The Saint Nicholas festivities in Nancy

 Enter the world of Saint Nicholas: from the Christmas tree in Place Stanislas, to the big wheel and children’s funfair in Place Carrière, plus more attractions at the ‘colline aux grandes oreilles’ (Vaudémont car park) and in the butchers’ district.
 If you are brave enough, visit the ‘père Fouettard’ in his grotto.
 Get your skates on for a session at the ice rink at ‘Quai des Glaces’ (Place Simone Veil) and savour a chocolate or gingerbread Saint Nicholas while you wait to watch the grand parade.

-Every evening during the seven weeks of festivities, the Saint Nicholas son et lumière retells the legend of the three children rescued by Saint Nicholas from the evil butcher.
+Every evening during the six weeks of festivities, the Saint Nicholas son et lumière retells the legend of the three children rescued by Saint Nicholas from the evil butcher.

 The high point of the Saint Nicholas festivities, the Saint Nicholas weekend is an emblematic and magical time with two days of free events for all ages across the whole city: 600 performers from 60 theatre companies will give 75 free performances.

 Throughout the weekend, street theatre, parades, ice-rink, funfair and big wheel in the world of Saint Nicholas, and music with the local brass band the ‘fanfare des enfants du boucher’